 between the MySQL servers.

 Summary.
-The most important points to remember regarding the MySQL privilege system with regard to MySQL Cluster are listed here:
+The most important points to remember regarding the MySQL privilege system with regard to NDB Cluster are listed here:

 Users and privileges established on one SQL node do not automatically exist or take effect on other SQL nodes in the cluster.
 Conversely, removing a user or privilege on one SQL node in the cluster does not remove the user or privilege from any other SQL nodes.